What are thesis statements and why are they important?

 Normally, an essay will contain a brief outline (or roadmap) of the key arguments, most often in the same order as they appear in the body section.
 The outline will normally be a concise, clear and specific sentence, and may or may not appear within the same sentence as the thesis statement.
 In our two example theses, we can see the following structure and arguments for a five-paragraph essay:

 One final aspect to be discussed at this point is whether the essay topic has been assigned to you by your tutor or whether you have to create an essay focus yourself.
 Generally, for bachelor’s-level essays, the student will be assigned the essay question by their tutor.
 However, for master’s-level dissertations or PhD-level theses, a student will likely be required to think of the topic for themself, which will become the basis of their thesis statement.
-While the following two lessons focus more closely on the creation of thesis statements at the bachelor’s level with assigned topics, postgraduate students may still find this information useful.
+While the following two chapters focus more closely on the creation of thesis statements at the bachelor’s level with assigned topics, postgraduate students may still find this information useful.